jordansissel/sysadvent/2011/08/article.md

 The 'Unit' section is documented in the `systemd.unit(5)` manpage.
 This section seems to cover things like ordering and dependencies.
-There's a separate section for defining the rsyslog service itself because systemd supports many mor things than simply services, according to `systemd.unit(5)` -
+There's a separate section for defining the rsyslog service itself because systemd supports many more things than simply services, according to `systemd.unit(5)` -

 > A unit configuration file encodes information about a service, a socket, a